Back to Blog

 If that sounds like we’re “turning off the web” for everyone, it isn’t quite that simple for enterprise customers.
 For organizations that run Hacker Sidekick against existing web infrastructure, those deployments are not going away.
 Your web servers, web chat where you already use it, and a rapidly growing catalog of integrations remain a core part of how Hacker Sidekick connects to your data, policies, and toolchain.

-What changes is the role of that tier: it becomes the backend fusion platform for the IHE.
-Instead of two competing “products,” you get one Hacker Sidekick platform—the web layer aggregates connectors, identity, governance, and organizational context; the desktop IHE is the agentic application that sits on the operator’s machine, pulls that picture together with local tools and files, and acts with depth the browser alone could not sustain.
+What changes is the role of that tier: it becomes the backend fusion platform for Hacker Sidekick.
+Instead of two competing “products,” you get one Hacker Sidekick platform-the web layer aggregates connectors, identity, governance, and organizational context; the desktop app is the agentic application that sits on the operator’s machine, pulls that picture together with local tools and files, and acts with depth the browser alone could not sustain.

 In practice, that means your enterprise can keep pulling institutional knowledge into one coherent view-tickets, intel feeds, internal APIs, custom integrations-while the desktop agent uses that fused backend to empower cybersecurity operators further than a tab-bound chat ever could: longer runs, richer tool use, and execution where the work actually happens.